|

 Although not on record, my father left for Kandy on the 8th April 1944, his diary mentions seeing a procession and twice mentions GEMS, I can only assume he was after some.
 He has some photos taken, with a Pineapple and with friends and on the 11th he moved to the Uva Club, for a few days, where he visited the 159 billets and played billiards and tennis.
 Jimmy Bernstein, from Flight C told me, "I spent my 21st birthday at the Uva club in Oct.
 43 and remember it well.
 The Uva valley is situated in a most beautiful part of Ceylon, high in the hills and is the tea plantations area.
 The Uva club was very much like a select hotel and used exclusively by the plantation owners who during the war opened its doors to servicemen as a place to go on leave and they made us very welcome."
 Back to the Ceylon Fraser's relation, "She said it was a big Tea Estate in the Highlands and that most of the Tea Estate areas had their Planters' clubs and that she had been part of an amateur theatrical group and they travelled round the clubs providing entertainment for the members.
 She does not remember the Uva being particularly different than the other clubs though but she remembered going there," they were indeed obviously very luxurious 'outposts' in their day and had amazing cricket pitches, lounges, bars etc. etc. Just like old Country Clubs of 'yesteryear'.
 Dad's diaries are vague but he seems to be recalled on the 21 April 1944 but he had managed to acquire a ruby.
 He returned to the ancient city of Kandy, high in the mountains 72 miles from Colombo, on 28th April.
 There's an entry on the 1 May, that seems to say, left Sigiriya 8 hours road to Colombo, midday T. C. train, 2nd May Danuskidi: tea etc, Talimannar, Ceylon, then on the 4th May just a simple "Left".
 In Robert Quirk's history, the 1st May is the day Special Flight C moved to Salbani, in North Eastern India which was too small and 4th May 1944, when they arrived, a little further North, at Digri in Bengal, their base for the next year, so this does seem to tie in.

 The diaries are then silent and only mention the possibility of "A Hill Party" and the fall of Rome and D Day, with the hope it'll be over by September.
 Dad's official records show him between 160 and 159 Squadrons at Admin BMH, Chakrata, in Northern India, 24 June 1944 and Disci BMH, Chakrata 12-17 July 1944, then an undated spell with 353 Squadron, which used Hudsons and Dakotas on mail runs (maybe he was checking his cigarettes were safe) and arriving 159, 9 August 1944.
-However, it looks like he could have been in Digri since May, as he eventually joined "Wing Hill Party" on 16th June, after much preparation and left the Chandrakona Road, with mention of engine tea and showers, it looks like he was on a 5 day long train Journey.
+However, it looks like he could have been in Digri since May, although his records show a formal transfer to 159 much later on 9/8/44, as he eventually joined "Wing Hill Party" on 16th June, after much preparation and left the Chandrakona Road, with mention of engine tea and showers, it looks like he was on a 5 day long train Journey.
 Chandrakona Road was the rail junction for the base.
 He mentions Vishnapur, Dehri-on-Sone, Lucknow, Moradabad and arrives at Dehradun, in the foothills of the Himalayas on the 20 June, so he'd made a momentous journey from East to West in North East India.
 He then climbed 60 miles and ascended from 2,000 to 8,000 feet, arriving in Chakrata, which ties in with his official records.
 However, this incredible journey was too much for him and his diaries show him on the 24 June, "Sick Quarters.
 9 am.
 Fixed Kit.
 Gharry 2 pm for Hospital.
 Dysentery Ward.", they then go on to show him recuperating and on the 12 July "Clearance from Hospital.
 Recommended 10 days at Con.", this I assume to be convalescence, as he describes, in depth, for a change, what he was up to and there was a lot of shopping, Tiffin, meeting friends, check ups, bacon and eggs and football.
 On the 22 July he "Finished clearance chit".
 He also mentions visiting Sandes, where he'd friends Bremner and Kincaple, I can only assume this is the soldiers' Christian Mission, it's interesting he'd visit such a place and shows how war changes perspectives and needs, as dad was an atheist and a communist.
 Then on the 23rd of July he's off again.

 I can only assume he flew the first leg, as he mentions the heights of a couple of mountains, then being on the train at Hardwar, one of the seven holy Hindu places, then the next day it's Moghalsarai and Benares, he was heading back East and as on the trip out, the WVS seem active in supplying the troops with Tiffin.
 He seemed to have taken a different route back, although still on the train and went through Asonsol, Bandel and Howrah, for in five days, on the 27th July, after another incredible journey, he was back at the Chandrakona Road and in his old billet but again, the journey seemed to have taken a lot out of him.
 For the next while, as all the excitement had settled down, he is in the "usual routine" of working, letter writing, canteen, collecting dhobi, sending and receiving parcels, as he makes the best of Digri.

 RAF Digri: although my father says little about the conditions at the camp, it doesn't seem a very welcoming place, his colleague from Special Flight C, Jimmy (Bernard) Greenstein told me "Digri is situated in Bengal, about ninety miles N.W of Calcutta.
 It was a very small village and would not be on any map but the area being very flat was ideal for an airfield, we had the barest of amenities and lived in huts as primitive as is possible to imagine.
 The nearest township that you could call worth visiting to take a break was Kharagpur a railway township about 20/30 miles away.
 As transport, such as buses didn't exist it was not easy to get there BUT running on the edge of the airfield was the railway which went to Kharagpur, so we simply waved the train to stop which it always did and the driver would stop the train for us on the way back.
 I might also mention that the climate in Bengal was horrendous, terribly hot and humid."
+Sadly Jimmy passed on in 2008.
 Warrant Officer (Navigator) Len Upjohn (see bottom of linked page) has also told me about the airbase, "I arrived at Worli, which was the RAF transit camp at Bombay, July 1944 a Sgt Navigator in a New Zealand crew fresh out of OTU in the UK.
 A few weeks later we were posted to Kolar Gold Fields HCU to fly Liberators.
 I joined a UK crew there, all NCO's, after converting from Wellingtons to Libs we were posted to 159 Squadron Digri in the middle of October and almost immediately started on 'ops'.
 Digri, I remember well, it was work, work, work, for everybody, not a day off from start to finish.
 The enduring memory is the toilet facilities, a bush 30 or 40 yards away for a leak, the daily one was a Basha, with a 12 or 15 foot diameter circle of concrete, 15 inches high with 10 inch diameter holes each 2 feet apart around the circumference.
 Not a place to loiter in.
 Each Basha had a bearer who swept it out tidied the bed clothes and Mosquito nets and stayed to look after the place and keep the oil drum 'shower' filled with water as required.
 This cost each Basha occupant about one or two Rupees a week and you could also pay for a dhobi wallah to do the washing, or 'dhobi'.
 I was in 'B' Flight, bombing and mine laying, 'C' Flight spent their time locating Japanese radar sites all over Burma, Siam and Malaya so that we could avoid them on our raids.
 Ground crews had a terrible time, my average 'op' time was 14 hours and I would say the only relaxed time they had, was when we were away on an 'op'.
 It is difficult to understand the living conditions, for both civilians and service personnel are almost beyond present day comprehension, the women were building the aerodrome, carrying baskets of stones on their heads, stopping to have their babies and half an hour later with the baby on their breast, carrying another basket of stones.
 We would drive past on the back of a gharry (truck) to our planes going to bomb Japanese troops or trains in Burma."
 Dad was offered a bearer, on the 10th June there's a diary entry "Day off Sunbathed.
 Do you want a bearer?!!!"
 Les Wallis, from 160 Squadron, told me "mainly the Basha was made of cut reeds and importantly, didn't let the rain in but there was no windows and only a door."
 Also read the fascinating interview by Matt Poole with Flight Lieutenant Robert W Ustick, who talks about the conditions, the class system and the great beer heist at Digri.

 Because of his political convictions, dad always said he was offered promotion but refused it, to stay with the lads and from the end of July through to mid November, he was just getting on with life, no mention of what he did, apart from ALC, which I take to mean a minor promotion and moves to new billets.
 He spent his non working time writing and receiving letters from home and his previous RAF mates, picking up the latest war news in the canteen, sorting his laundry, reading, watching the odd film, getting his cigarettes, starting a correspondence course and contemplating his shaving kit.
 On 22 September his highlight was getting an electric light in his billet and a half-day off, then he moved again and despite the heat, the billets had no fans but they did have leaky roofs, he was forever getting minor ailments, probably due to the heat and conditions